SimPLU3D/simplu3D-rules/README.md

 Packages execution
 ---------------------

-Two demonstration classes are present :
-* for gtru3D package : Demo class at the root of gtru3D package;
-* for simplu package : TestOCL class in package test.checker allows the checking of OCL file  (test/resources/ocl/ocl/simple_allConstraintsThese.ocl).
+A demonstration class is present in simplu package : TestOCL class in package test.checker allows the checking of OCL file  (test/resources/ocl/ocl/simple_allConstraintsThese.ocl).

 Contact for feedbacks
 ---------------------